webxos/macroslow/iot/guides/iot_maml_guide_page4.markdown

 ## Page 4: Environmental Sensor Networks with MAML and Markup

 ### Overview
 Environmental sensor networks monitor ecological conditions such as air quality, soil moisture, and weather parameters to support conservation, agriculture, and urban planning.
-The **PROJECT DUNES 2048-AES** framework utilizes **MAML (Markdown as Medium Language)** and **Markup (.mu)** to configure, manage, and validate distributed environmental IoT devices.
+The **MACROSLOW** framework utilizes **MAML (Markdown as Medium Language)** and **Markup (.mu)** to configure, manage, and validate distributed environmental IoT devices.
 This page provides a detailed engineering guide for implementing an environmental sensor network using **CHIMERA 2048** and **GLASTONBURY 2048 SDKs**, focusing on secure data aggregation, real-time analytics, and robust error detection.

 ### Use Case Description
 This use case focuses on an environmental sensor network for monitoring a nature reserve: